Birinder1469/BirinderSingh_Blog/_posts/2019-03-17-Income_Prediction_App.md

 `**Figure 7**`
 <br>

+###### Please Note : I chose not to combine the available data plot (Fig 3,4) and proportions (Fig 5,6,7) plot as a combined plot would have masked the categories with very few entries for each feature.

 `Education`
-Broadly people earning >50k are well educated.
+Broadly people earning >\$50k are well educated.
 Professors or Doctorate and Master's level people earn well.
-Upon investigating people with low education levels also earning `>$50k`, we can notice from Figure7, most of the people with education level less than 12th standard work in Private jobs.
+Its worth noting that some students educated less than 12th standard also earn >$50k.
+Upon investigating in the Fig 7, most of them work in Private jobs.
 Probably some college dropouts or smart students having side income.

 `Work class`
 The Self employed people have a higher proportion of people having income `>$50k` followed by people working in Federal jobs.

 `Marital Status`
-The Married couple with spouse in Armed forces or a Civilian are in high income category but the dataset contains very few entries for Armed force spouse .category to be considered a valid observation.
+The Married couple with spouse in Armed forces or a Civilian are in high income category but the dataset contains very few entries for spouse in Armed force to be considered a valid observation.

 `Occupation`
-The Executive and Managerial roles are the most paid ones followed by Professors and Protective services.
+The Executive and Managerial roles are the most paid followed by Professors and Protective services.
 Some of the job categories such as Clerical jobs, farming fishing and Cleaners and handlers are not paid quite well.

 `Relation ship`
-Its overwhelming clear from the plot that proportion of wives with high income is more than the husbands, But when we confirm from Figure 4 the data for wives is just ~1400  entries and for the husbands is ~ 12500 because of which the proportion is a little misleading.
+Its overwhelming clear from the plot that proportion of wives with high income is more than the husbands, but when we confirm from Figure 4 the data for wives is just ~1400  entries and for the husbands is ~ 12500 because of which the proportion is a little misleading.

 `Gender`
  The proportion of males with high income is more than the females.